 To help you on your copywriting journey, we've wrangled up all the formulas, essentials, and tips worthy of recognition.
 After reading this guide, you'll know what the copywriting process really involves, and how to improve your skill level over time.

-It’s a never-ending journey, but it has to start somewhere.
+It's a never-ending journey to know how to master the copywriting process, but it has to start somewhere.
 Why not start it right here, right now?